GitFiend/cottontail-rs/README.md

 # Cottontail 🐇

-A React-like library for building user interfaces in Rust with WebAssembly.
+An experimental React-like library for building user interfaces in Rust with WebAssembly.
+Early work in progress

 Run:
 ```